 Dog-Friendly: yes

-Then we drove two hours up to Stampede Pass.
-NF-54 was decent until past the Palouse to Cascades State Park Trail.
-There a ton of potholes strewed the road up to Mosquito Creek.
-Soon, the roadway improved as we slowly gained altitude.
+So, we drove two hours to Stampede Pass.
+Road 54 was decent until past the Palouse to Cascades State Park Trail, with many potholes strewing the road to Mosquito Creek.
+It slowly improved as we gained elevation.

 See more trip photos here.